CRG-CNAG/pipeline_roesti/docs/README.md

 ### Jobs stuck waiting in the queue

 The alignment task uses by default 12 threads.
 When the cluster usage is very high, the alignement jobs can remain a long time waiting in queue.
-Try to re-launch the pipeline with a smaller amount of threads, for example `--nthreads 8`.
+Try to re-launch the pipeline with a smaller amount of threads, for example adding the option `--nthreads 8`.

 ### Syntax error